gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 }
 ```

 The second string is the JWT Data.
-This tells anyone reading the JWT
-information about who sent it, who it's for and how long it's valid for.
+This provides information about the sender of the JWT, who it's intended for and how long it's valid.

 For web push, the data would look something like this: